AirAmericas

 The C-20 and C-37 aircraft have been providing long-range and international airlift for combat units, senior military leaders, and government dignitaries since the 1980s.

-It is the military configuration of the Gulfstream III and IV business jets, capable of moving passengers and cargo in all weather and non-stop transoceanic flights.
+The C-20 is the military configuration of either the Gulfstream III or IV business jet, capable of moving passengers and cargo in all weather and non-stop transoceanic flights.

 The 88-foot (27-meter) aircraft’s latest in-service model is powered by twin Rolls-Royce Tay engines for a top speed of 576 miles (923 kilometers) per hour, a range of 4,220 nautical miles (7,815 kilometers), and a service ceiling of 45,000 feet (13,716 meters).